siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/80-2025-02-09-string-templates-in-kotlin-a-comprehensive-guide.md

 Kotlin, a modern and expressive programming language developed by JetBrains, provides several powerful features that enhance developer productivity.
 One such feature is **string templates**, which allow developers to embed variables and expressions directly within strings, making string manipulation more readable and efficient.

-In this blog post, we will explore **string templates** in Kotlin in detail.
+In this article, we will explore **string templates** in Kotlin in detail.
 We will discuss how they work, their advantages, and best practices, along with practical examples to help you master this feature.

 ## What Are String Templates?